Trewaters/soar/README.md

 Used for Yoga practitioners of all levels.
 Created for all the yoga gurus in the world.

+Track your Yoga practice.
+Find poses, create flows, and track progress.
+For beginners and experts alike.
+Created by a yoga instructor for yoga instructors and students.

 ### Why is this app useful?

 When I was going through Corepower Teacher Training in Point Loma San Diego California it was difficult to find an app or website to track my yoga sequences.
+Now that I have some time I want to create something that wasn't available for me when I needed it.

-Please use this app to track your practice.
+Please use this app to track your yoga practice.

 ## CREDIT